Visit schools and inform teachers about the signs and effects of hearing loss.

 Hearing loss can prevent children from participating in the classroom and inhibit the learning process.
-On top of that, many young people listen to loud music on their portable devices, putting them at risk for developing hearing loss later in life.
+On top of that, many young people listen to loud music through headphones or earbuds, putting them at risk for developing hearing loss later in life.

 Educating teachers about hearing loss can help them assist hearing impaired students in the classroom and encourage all students to protect their hearing.

 Visit schools and provide teachers with information on how hearing loss adversely affects speech and language development and how to identify characteristics of hearing loss in the classroom.

 Providing teachers with hearing loss demonstrations kits and information about the dangers of loud music could inspire teachers to discuss the topic of hearing in the classroom.

 Teachers at your local school might find these resources from Engage Education on supporting children with hearing loss helpful.

 The UK's National Deaf Children's Society also has several resources for teachers, such as this pupil survey on good listening conditions in the classroom, this guide to deaf-friendly teaching, and this resource on supporting pupils with mild hearing loss.